 Vivitrol is an injection that you receive in office every 28 days.
-It’s whats called an “antagonist” medication; it blocks, or eliminates, your cravings for opiates or alcohol, therefore preventing relapse.
+It’s what’s called an “antagonist” medication; it blocks – or eliminates – your cravings for opiates or alcohol, therefore preventing relapse.

 Chemical Dependency Counseling for Opiate and Heroin Addiction

-Chemical dependency counseling addresses the ways in which drugs and alcohol affect people on personal and physical levels and in their relationships with others.
+Chemical dependency counseling addresses the ways in which drugs and alcohol affect people on personal and physical levels, and in their relationships with others.
 In a MAT program, the therapy is just as important as the medication itself; the medication will help you to feel normal again while allowing you the opportunity to heal from the past.
 You’ll learn positive coping mechanisms to avoid relapse in the future.
 We have a chemical dependency counselor who is available for you to see at your appointments with the doctor, as well as additional sessions if you choose.